Hertfordshire Cheetahs: 2010

 2010 was an eventful year for the Cheetahs.
 Drew Anderson was appointed as head coach, numerous adjustments and new arrivals made it a busy off season, including the Cheetahs being transferred to the BAFACL Division 2 West.
 The pre-season began with two scrimmage games v.
 London Blitz and Cambridgeshire Cats.
-They began the 2010 League campaign 3–0 with consecutive wins away from home including a thrilling 27–14 win against the Cornish Sharks.
+They began the 2010 League campaign 3–0 with consecutive wins away from home including a 27–14 win against the Cornish Sharks.
 Three consecutive defeats then followed, twice against the Berkshire Renegades and an unfortunate defeat away to Hampshire Thrashers, which made the Cheetahs 3–3.
 Two thrilling come-from-behind home wins v.
-Gloucester Banshees and runaway divisional leaders Hampshire Thrashers, which gave the Cheetahs a chance of sneaking into the playoffs.
-A devastating 35–13 loss at home to Milton Keynes City Pathfinders put paid to any Cheetahs playoff hopes and the season ended with another home defeat to Cornish Sharks.
+Gloucester Banshees and runaway divisional leaders Hampshire Thrashers, which gave the Cheetahs a chance of gong into the playoffs.
+A 35–13 loss at home to Milton Keynes City Pathfinders stopped any Cheetahs playoff chances and the season ended with another home defeat to Cornish Sharks.
 The Cheetahs finished the season 5–5 and 3rd position in the division.

 2011

-2011 was another eventful season for the Cheetahs, the club celebrating their 25th anniversary, with more several comings and goings in the playing roster and coaching staff.
+In 2011, the club celebrating their 25th anniversary, with more several comings and goings in the playing roster and coaching staff.
 Linebacker Jamie Brown was installed as the team's new defensive co-ordinator and a partnership on offense between retired kicker Douglas Andrews and quarterback Martin Brown, after the departure of previous coach Adrian Stemp.
 Brown became the team's new starting QB ahead of the established Paul Symonds, who took the opportunity of also playing wide receiver as well as quarterback after recovering from an arm injury sustained the season before.
 Backup quarterback Nik Maxey, who once played for the Great Britain Crusaders (Under 18) and Bulldogs (University) teams, would also take a more active coaching role as the 2011 season unfolded.
 Head coach Drew Anderson announced toward the end of the season that he would step down to become the head of BAFA's Community Football scheme.

 Before the 2011 season kicked off, Cheetahs formed a partnership with the University of Hertfordshire Hurricanes team, culminating in two scrimmage games to help prepare the Hurricanes for their winter football season.
-So successful were the games that several players, led by former Cheetahs linebacker Richard Ward, returned and he brought a few Hurricanes players with him to play for the Cheetahs in the 2011 season.
+So successful were the games that several players, led by former Cheetahs linebacker Richard Ward, also returned and he brought a few former Hurricanes players with him to play for the Cheetahs in the 2011 season.

 The club also announced that they would form a Youth Kitted team with help from the local youth and community authority.

-Before the season kicked off proper in April, the Cheetahs were transferred back to the Eastern Conference of BAFA's Community League to be reunited with their old rivals from Kent, Norwich, Bedfordhire, Essex and Milton Keynes, who themselves spent a season with the Cheetahs in the West Conference joined them back in the East.
+Before the season kicked off proper in April, the Cheetahs were transferred back to the Eastern Conference of BAFA's Community League to be reunited with their old rivals from Kent, Norwich, Bedfordshire, Essex and Milton Keynes, who themselves spent a season with the Cheetahs in the West Conference joined them back in the East.